 As long as we live in a debt-based economy, we will prioritize monetary gain.
 Even with the urgency of climate change (which has found aesthetic value in this Pagan Nouveau), the only successful environmentally-conscious models will be in the interest of profit.
 To really have an impact and slow or reverse the damage we’ve done as a species, we need to restructure what incentivizes us on a societal level.

 There are very few things that unify our country, but sugar is one of them.
-Sugar in the American diet seems to have made a comeback in recent years, somewhat surprising considering our strong cancel culture seething with wokeness which somehow fails to recognize that health is not the alternative, it’s the root of the matter.
-From chicken stock to soups, cereals to milk and meat alternatives, sugar is added to nearly everything, maybe especially the “health conscious” options, and nobody seems to raise a brow.
+The glue, our wrinkle free ageless old reliable.
+Sugar in the American diet has evolved to a subliminal state, seeping through our strong cancel culture seething with wokeness which somehow fails to recognize that health is not an alternative, it’s the root of our confusion.
+From vegan alternatives, chicken stock to soups, cereals, milk and meat alternatives, sugar is added to nearly everything, maybe especially the “health conscious” options, and nobody seems to raise a brow.
 We replace meat with impossible burgers but the carbon footprint remains the same- increases even.

 Most packaging remains plastic, including those $7/bundles of locally harvested organic greens.
 Our agricultural industry is still so unregulated that people with time and money make researching a hobby, priding themselves in having the ability to make healthy choices by “knowing what’s out there”, when the general food industry standards should be significantly raised across the board for all, beyond organic and health food stores.